1717 Arlon: Primary

 A large number of rotational lightcurves of Arlon were obtained from photometric observations, giving a well-defined rotation period between 5.1477 and 5.1496 hours with a small brightness variation of 0.10 magnitude or less (also see infobox).

 Secondary

 During one of these photometric observations in 2006, the binary nature of Arlon was revealed.
 The discovered asteroid moon orbits its primary once every 18.2 hours, at a distance of 16 kilometers.
 The moon itself measures approximately 4 kilometers in diameter.

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Arlon measures between 8.48 and 9.15 kilometers in diameter and its surface has an albedo between 0.167 and 0.315.
 The Collaborative Asteroid Lightcurve Link agrees with the revised WISE-results by Pravec, adopting an albedo of 0.225 and a diameter of 9.15 kilometers with an absolute magnitude of 12.43.

+1717 Arlon has been observed to occult two stars, in 2021 and again in 2023.